thedev132/hcb/dev-docs/README.md

 ## HCB's Structure

-We've been building HCB since 2018, navigating the codebase can be difficult at times.
+We've been building HCB since 2018, so navigating the codebase can be difficult at times.
 The codebase generally follows the [Model-View-Controller](https://developer.mozilla.org/en-US/docs/Glossary/MVC) design pattern, which Ruby on Rails is built around.
 If you need help, reach out to us in [#hcb-dev](https://hackclub.slack.com/archives/C068U0JMV19). ["Getting Started with Rails"](https://guides.rubyonrails.org/getting_started.html) is a comprehensive guide for first-time Rails developers.

 ### Organizations